Health benefits of phytochemicals

 Hesperetin (Citrous bioflavonoids): Citrus fruits and some vegetables contain several naturally occurring dietary bioflavonoids – namely hesperetin, naringin, and catechin – which have demonstrated inhibitory effects on various viruses including herpes simplex virus type 1 (HSV-1), polio-virus type 1, parainfluenza virus type 3 (Pf-3), and respiratory syncytial virus (RSV).
 Hesperetin had no effect on infectivity but did reduce intracellular replication, while catechin inhibited the infectivity but not the replication.

-How to ensure adequate polyphenol intake
+How to ensure adequate phytochemical intake

-Asian and Mediterranean diets are typically abundant in polyphenol-rich vegetables, salads, herbs, spices, teas, nuts, fruits, seeds and legumes.
+Asian and Mediterranean diets are typically abundant in phytochemical-rich vegetables, salads, herbs, spices, teas, nuts, fruits, seeds and legumes.
 Typical western diets, on the other hand, are dreadfully deficient in polyphenols, meaning we need to eat a lot more of them with every meal of the day.
 Great emphasis is often placed on exotic foods from distant sources, yet polyphenol-rich foods are all around us and readily available in most local supermarkets.

-Techniques to boost polyphenol intake
+Techniques to boost intake

 It should be noted that when manipulating foods in order to boost their phytochemical or vitamin content, care has to be taken not to enhance the negative elements along with the good elements.
 As a rule, removing a chemical from food usually provides no benefits and could even do some harm.
 That is why good quality nutritional research in this field is so important, especially when it comes to boosting whole polyphenol-rich food intake.
 Here are some practical tips.